reinterpretcat/local_assist/README.md

 - Code was generated with help of various LLMs
 - The application was partially used to improve itself - it generated some of its own code!
 - Prioritizes rapid experimentation over architectural patterns (no strict MVC/MVVM)
+- My primary use cases:
-- Primary use case: Language learning through AI conversation (with German TTS/STT configs)
+  - Language learning through AI conversation (e.g. with German TTS/STT configs)
+  - Code assistant
+  - learning better AI Engineering: experimental playground for understanding capabilities of local hosted LLM on consumer hardware

 ## Key Features

 - Integration with Ollama for local LLM hosting
-- Chat history saving and loading
+- Chat history: saving and loading
 - Text-to-Speech (TTS) for AI responses
 - Speech-to-Text (STT) for voice input
 - A very naive RAG (Retrieval-Augmented Generation) support for chatting about your documents
-- Customizable system prompts
+- Customizable system prompts and LLM settings (per chat)
 - Custom themes support
 - Basic markdown support